yslianTim/rhbm_gem/docs/developer/second-stage-local-fitting.md

 finite edges whose overlap is at least `0.05`, and only within two topological steps from the original suspicious atom.
 This is narrower than all spatial neighbors and avoids rolling back a large connected component through distant weak links.
-Frozen or unselected neighbors remain fixed snapshot contributors.
+Frozen selected neighbors remain fixed snapshot contributors;
+unselected neighbors are outside the second-stage snapshot.
 Every reached atom has its snapshot entry rolled back to the previous model and skips refit for that iteration, so strongly coupled nearby active atoms see a synchronous rollback rather than a one-sided update.

 For each atom:

-1. build a sample list by subtracting fitted neighbor responses from the atom's unfiltered local sampling entries;
+1. build a sample list by subtracting fitted selected-neighbor responses from the atom's unfiltered local sampling entries;
 2. use the joint-offset snapshot model as the fixed offset model;
 3. call `EstimateLocalGaussian` to fit amplitude and width with that fixed offset model and `FitOptions` distance limits; and